Fashion Design & Merchandising

-Students concentrate in one of two areas.
+Students concentrate in one of two areas

-Design & Product Development
+Design and Product Development

-Design and Product Development emphasizes the total design and production process fro inception to finished product and its ultimate sale to the consumer.
+Design and Product Development emphasizes the total design and production process from inception to finished product and its ultimate sale to the consumer.
 Specialized labs and industry software provide students with extensive hands-on experience in the latest design, product development, and fashion retailing technology applications.

 Merchandising combines an overview of the fashion industry, consumer behavior, product development, planning, buying business operations and entrepreneurship.